corylk/django-easyauth/README.md

 ### Add the login path to url conf
 Specify the path that is the current [login URL](https://docs.djangoproject.com/en/4.0/ref/settings/#login-url).

-For example if the login URL `accounts/login/`, then add:
+For example if the login URL is `accounts/login/`, then add:

 ```py
 urlpatterns = [